On this page

 Who is eligible to file I-956F?

-If you are eligible for an exemption from using electronic payment methods, you may need to complete and submit Form G-1651, Exemption for Paper Fee Payment, along with the appropriate payment.
-According to the Immigration and Nationality Act (INA) section 203(b)(5)(F)(i), a regional center may need to file an application with the Secretary of Homeland Security for each specific investment offering through an associated new commercial enterprise before any foreign investor can file a petition for classification based on that investment.
-Each Form I-956F is limited to one commercial enterprise.
+Should you qualify for an exemption from using electronic payment methods, it is necessary to complete and submit Form G-1651, Exemption for Paper Fee Payment, along with the appropriate payment.
+According to the Immigration and Nationality Act (INA) section 203(b)(5)(F)(i), a regional center must file an application with the Secretary of Homeland Security for each specific investment offering through an associated new commercial enterprise before any foreign national submits a petition for classification based on investment in that offering.
+Note that each Form I-956F is limited to a single commercial enterprise.

 What happens after I submit I-956F?